All-Cash Offer: Guide for Buyers and Sellers

 “The number one difference between an all-cash offer and a financed offer is that a cash offer is able to close more quickly.
 In general, a cash offer is usually a much simpler process.
 There’s a lot less red tape.”

-If you’re enticed by the prospect of receiving or requesting a cash offer on your home, read on.
+If you’re enticed by the prospect of all cash offers in relation to your buying or selling journey, read on.
 Along with our research of the latest trends, we’ve interviewed top agents such as Alex Saad, who sells properties 65% faster than the average agent in Dearborn, Michigan.

 What is an all-cash offer?